403b vs 401k.com

 When the 1974 ERISA reform allowed mutual funds in 403(b)(7) accounts, most school districts and hospitals did not update their plan structures.
 Insurance reps continued visiting campuses, building relationships with administrators, and being the only retirement representative most teachers and nurses ever met.

-The conflict of interest is structural: reps from AXA Equitable, Voya, Lincoln Financial, VALIC, and Equitable Financial are insurance agents paid by commission.
+The conflict of interest is structural: reps from Equitable (formerly AXA Equitable), Voya, Lincoln Financial, and VALIC are insurance agents paid by commission.
 They are legally allowed to recommend products that pay them well, even if lower-cost alternatives exist in the same plan.
 They are not fiduciaries.
 Most never disclose their compensation to plan participants.

 401(k) plans have been reformed differently.
 A series of class-action lawsuits against large employers in the 2010s forced plan sponsors to remove high-fee funds and add index funds.
 The competitive market for 401(k) plan sponsors (often large for-profit corporations with HR and legal departments) drove fees down.
 The market for 403(b) plans (often school districts and small nonprofits with minimal HR expertise) did not produce the same competitive pressure.